fairhopeweb/xero-layan-git/README.md

 # Installation

-Just clone this repository, run terminal inside directory and run installer via `./install.sh` Script will do the following steps :
+Just clone this repository, run terminal inside directory and run installer Script corresponding ro you Distro base (Arch/Debian/Fedora).

+- For Arch run `./installArch.sh`
+- For Fedora run `installFedora.sh`
+- For Debian run `installDebian.sh`

+**Note :** On **KDENeon** Grub theme will be applied, but since it's set to silent you will have to find a way to make it visible.
+I will post guide when I find it..
+Sorry bout that...

+### Script will do the following steps :

 - Create a cbackup of your ~/.config folder.
 - Download and install necessary packages if needed...